rmassidda/cm-project-19/report.md

 tr(H_{i+1}) \leq tr(H_i^0) + t M_2 \leq M_3
 $$

-On the other hand the $M_1$ constant is used, to lower bound the determinant of $H_{i+1}$, implying a lower bound for the smallest eigenvalue in the sequence of Hessian substitutes.
+On the other hand the $M_1$ constant is used to lower bound the determinant of $H_{i+1}$, implying a lower bound for the smallest eigenvalue in the sequence of Hessian substitutes.

 $$
 det(H_{i+1}) \geq det(H_i^0) + (\frac{M_1}{M_3})^t \geq M_4